A Publicists Ultimate Guide to Strategic Media Relations 101

 “PR is SO much work.
 You never told me how much time this was going to take when I hired you!”

-The goal of this guide is to help you navigate unchartered territories of working with journalists, reporters and producers so that you gain a better understanding of how the media operates.
+The goal of this guide is to help you navigate uncharted territories of working with journalists, reporters, and producers so that you gain a better understanding of how the media operates.
 I believe that there should be no surprises when it comes to PR.